Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

 -  **Computer details**: Computers that are going to install the Packages.

-Learn how :ref:`Deployment Requests <Adding a Package Deployment Request>` are created.
+Learn how :ref:`Deployment Requests <adding-a-package-deployment-request>` are created.

-All Computers ping the Flotomate server periodically to check for available Deployment Requests.
-On finding a Deployment Request, Computers/Computer can acquire the Packages info from the Shared Drive or a Remote URL, and install them following a Deployment Policy.
+All Computers ping the main server periodically to check for available Deployment Requests.
+On finding a Deployment Request, Computers/Computer can acquire the Packages info from the :ref:`File Server <File Server Installation Guide>` and install them following a Deployment Policy.
 A single end to end process of fetching and installing/deploying Packages or registry values is called Deployment Cycle.